Morabaraba/Zabbix-Supervisor-Check/README.md

 Installation Ubuntu
 -------------------

-Should be able to copy and paste for easy installation.
+Should be able to copy and paste to installation.

 ```sh
 sudo apt-get install libswitch-perl